Zac Taylor: 2021 season

-Taylor began his third season with a healthy Joe Burrow under center, having recovered from his leg injury the previous year.
+Taylor began his third season with a healthy Joe Burrow under center, having recovered from his knee injury the previous year.
 Facing the Minnesota Vikings in Week 1, the Bengals won on a last second field goal in overtime by rookie kicker Evan McPherson.
 Facing the 3–1 Green Bay Packers at home in Week 5, Taylor and his Bengals scored a game-tying touchdown with 3:27 to play at 22–22.
-Packers kicker Mason Crosby missed 3 field goals in a 4-minute span, including a go-ahead 36-yarder with 2:12 to play, a 51-yard game-winner as time expired, and a 40-yard game-winner as Burrow threw an interception on the first play of overtime.
+Packers kicker Mason Crosby missed three field goals in a four-minute span, including a go-ahead 36-yarder with 2:12 to play, a 51-yard game-winner as time expired, and a 40-yard game-winner as Burrow threw an interception on the first play of overtime.
 McPherson missed two tries as well, including a 57-yarder with 0:26 to play in regulation, and a 49-yarder in overtime after Crosby's third miss.
 The Packers drove down the field one last time and Crosby scored on a 49-yard try with 1:55 left in overtime to drop the Bengals to 3–2.
-In a Week 16 matchup against the Ravens, the Bengals defeated them 41–21, giving them their first winning season since 2015.
+During Week 16 against the Baltimore Ravens, the Bengals won 41–21, giving them their first winning season since 2015.
 The following week, Taylor helped secure the Bengals' first AFC North division title since 2015 when they defeated the Kansas City Chiefs.

-Taylor then led the Bengals to their first playoff win since the 1990 season after they beat the Las Vegas Raiders 26–19 in the Wild Card Round.
+The Bengals finished the season with a 10–7 record and qualified for the playoffs.
+Taylor then led the team to their first playoff win since the 1990 season after they beat the Las Vegas Raiders 26–19 in the Wild Card Round.
 In the Divisional Round, the Bengals beat the top-seeded Tennessee Titans 19–16 for their first road playoff win in franchise history and advanced to their first AFC Championship Game since 1988.
-In the AFC Championship, the Bengals defeated the Kansas City Chiefs 27–24 in overtime to reach their first Super Bowl since Super Bowl XXIII.
+In the AFC Championship, the Bengals defeated the Kansas City Chiefs 27–24 on the road in overtime to reach their first Super Bowl since Super Bowl XXIII.
 In Super Bowl LVI, the Bengals lost 23–20 to the Los Angeles Rams.
 Following the conclusion of the season, Taylor signed a contract extension through 2026.
 While the details were not disclosed, prior to the extension, Taylor's $3.5 million annual salary was the lowest amongst the 32 head coaches in the NFL.